osmanpub/affablebean-boot/README.md

 See the [React README](./react-ts/README.md) on running the Typescript app

+See the [React README](./native/README.md) on running the mobile app

 ## Exercises

 Since it's a shopping cart app, you can look no further than [Amazon](https://amazon.com) for inspiration!